 I can’t give up.
 Even when it feels like I want to, I don’t really want to.
 It may sound ridiculous, but what I want is to pull myself out of this funk.
-I want to love myself.
-I want to be a confident mom and wife.
-I want to love myself as a woman who has accomplished so much in her life.
+I want to love myself, and I want to be a confident mom and wife.
+Honestly, I want to love myself as a woman who has accomplished so much in her life.
 When it feels like I can’t do it, I just have to remember how much I want it.
 I want that positivity, and that’s what I’m going to get.

 Just remember it’s okay to break down.
 It’s okay to cry.
-It’s okay to have anxiety and depression.
+Remember, it’s okay to have anxiety and depression.
 It’s okay to open up about struggles and mental illness.
 I know saying it’ll be okay doesn’t always give the comfort that we hope comes from it, but trying is the best that you can do.